puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 * Use a **site module** to compose other modules into machine roles, allowing console users to control policy instead of implementation.
 * Configure multiple nodes at once by adding classes to groups in the console instead of individual nodes.

-To learn about these workflows, continue to part two, the [advanced quick start guide](./quick_writing.html).
+To learn about these workflows, continue to [part two of this quick start guide](./quick_writing.html).

 #### Other Resources

 Puppet Labs offers many opportunities for learning and training, from formal certification courses to guided on-line lessons.
 We've noted a few below; head over to the [learning Puppet page](https://puppetlabs.com/learn) to discover more.

-* [Learning Puppet](http://docs.puppetlabs.com/learning/) is a series of lessons on various core topics on deploying and using PE.
+* [Learning Puppet](http://docs.puppetlabs.com/learning/) is a series of exercises on various core topics on deploying and using PE.
 It includes the [Learning Puppet VM](http://info.puppetlabs.com/download-learning-puppet-VM.html) which provides a pre-built PE deployment on VMware and VirtualBox virtualization platforms.
 * The Puppet Labs workshop contains a series of self-paced, online lessons that cover a variety of topics on Puppet basics.
 You can sign up at the [learning page](https://puppetlabs.com/learn).

-To explore the rest of the PE user's guide, use the sidebar at the top of this page, or [return to the index](./index.html).
+* To explore the rest of the PE user's manual, use the sidebar at the top of this page, or [return to the index](./index.html).

 * * *